michaelnisi/feedkit/README.md

 ## Documentation

 Want to know more? 📚 Browse the [docs](https://michaelnisi.github.io/feedkit/).
+FeedKit clusters its features into [protocols](https://michaelnisi.github.io/feedkit/Protocols.html), exploring those should give you an idea of this framework.

 ## Installation